Ella Auerbach: Persecution and emigration

+Career in the United States

 Both Ella and Richard Auerbach could not readily transition to the practice of law in the United States, in part because they were trained in civil law rather than English common law.
-Lawyers trained in English Common Law were more readily admitted to the US bar, whereas lawyers educated in civic law were required to go back to law school for several years.
+Lawyers trained in English Common Law were more readily admitted to the US bar, whereas lawyers educated in civil law were required to go back to law school for several years.
 With two children to support, this was not practical.

-Thus, Auerbach studied typing and shorthand, and was able to get a position at Selfhelp (at roughly $12.00/day).
-Selfhelp for German Immigrants was founded in 1936 by Paul Tillich, and when Auerbach joined Selfhelp in 1940 there were less than 10 paid employees.
+Thus, Auerbach studied typing and shorthand and was able to get a position at Selfhelp (at roughly $12.00/day).
+Selfhelp for German Immigrants was founded in 1936 by Paul Tillich, and when Auerbach joined Selfhelp in 1940, there were fewer than 10 paid employees.

 When Selfhelp became registered in New York City as a social agency, Auerbach had to become certified as a social worker, so she took additional courses at the New York School of Social Work (Columbia University) for three years.
 Auerbach continued as a social worker at Selfhelp well into her 80s.
-(Richard, while in England, took accounting classes by correspondence from the Scranton PA School of Business, got a junior accounting position when he arrived in the United States, took night classes at New York University, and became an CPA.)
+Richard, while in England, took accounting classes by correspondence from the Scranton PA School of Business, got a junior accounting position when he arrived in the United States, took night classes at New York University, and became a CPA.

+Community involvement

-In her first year at Selfhelp, Ella worked to get CARE packages to Theresienstadt concentration camp in Germany and to the Camp de Gure in France.
+In her first year at Selfhelp, Ella worked to get CARE packages to the Theresienstadt concentration camp in Germany and to the Camp de Gure in France.
 She became a member of the Boards of both Selfhelp and the American Federation of Jews from Central Europe, as well as on the Board of Congregation Habonim in NYC, the largest Conservative congregation in New York.
 Auerbach became president of the Sisterhood of the New York community Habonim, was a member of the women's group of the Leo Baeck Institute for many years and was a member of the American Federation of Jews from Central Europe.